AceAsin/BloodborneSDK/.GitHub/README.md

 > [!NOTE]
 > - Please visit [Buy Me A Coffee][BuyMeACoffee] or [Ko-Fi][Ko-Fi] if you would like to donate.
 All donators receive a cyan-colored lifetime donator role in the server that distinguishes them from others.
 > - Please visit [Patreon][Patreon] if you would like to subscribe.
-All subscribers receive patron roles that unlock early access and exclusive content, depending on their tier.
+All subscribers receive patron roles that unlock exclusive content and early access, depending on their tier.

 ### Privacy